NegativeCoder01ALT/NumberCombination-Csharp/README.md

 # About this Repository

 This is a repository where I put **my coding stuff**.
-It's pretty simple—unless you're like me and don't have a brain.
+It's pretty simple, unless you're like me and don't have a brain.

 ## My Other Accounts